 The Organization of American States (OAS) offers scholarships to students from the Americas interested in joining the Master of Digital Media Program.
 The OAS scholarships are valued at a maximum of $30,000 US per academic year for no more than two academic years, and include a teaching position that may be renewed in subsequent semesters.
 Students from the United States, Central America, South America and the Caribbean with an undergraduate degree in Computer Sciences, Fine Arts, Communications, Engineering, Business and other related fields of study are eligible to apply.

 Students who wish to apply to the MDM Program and are nationals or permanent residents of a member state of the Organization of American States (OAS) can contact their National Liaison Office for application instructions and deadlines.

-Visit the OAS website for instructions on how to apply for a 2015 start: http://www.oas.org/en/scholarships/regular_program.asp
+Please visit the OAS website for eligibility requirements and instructions on how to apply: http://www.oas.org/en/scholarships/regular_program.asp

 Indspire disburses bursaries and scholarships through its Building Brighter Futures program to Indigenous students who are enrolled in post-secondary programs.
 Since 1985, Indspire has disbursed bursaries and scholarships to First Nation, Inuit, and Metis post-secondary students.
 It is the largest funder for Indigenous education outside of the federal government.

 Additional Sources of Funding

 A number of bursaries are available to students who demonstrate financial need.
 Students who wish to apply for bursaries must contact Simon Fraser University’s Financial Aid Office and meet eligibility criteria.
 Students can apply for bursaries after admission and enrolment in the Master of Digital Media program.